Online Learning Success

 You’re already called to make a difference.
 Enhance your ability to help those in need with support from our community of expert educators and practitioners.
 Hone the advanced clinical skills required for specialized practice, while developing the confidence to effectively address challenging situations in the field.
 When you choose Walden’s MSW program, you can:

-Limited-Time Offer: Receive a $200 book voucher if you reside in the U.S. and start this program on November 25, 2019.
+Limited-Time Offer: Receive your first course at no cost if you reside in the U.S. and start this program on December 16, 2019.

 Transfer Credits: Up to 30 credits